thibaut-germain/thibaut-germain.github.io/_pages/students.md

 author_profile: true
 ---

+## PhD
+- Valerio Guerrini, 2024 - , co-supervised with Charles TRUONG and Laurent OUDRE, on *"Unsupervised approaches for constructing semantic summaries from physiological signals.
+Application to behavioral study"*.

 ## Graduate
 - Valerio Guerrini, M2 MVA, April-September 2024, co-supervised with Charles Truong and Laurent Oudre, on *"Benchmark for motif discovery in time series"*.